jhsoftware/SimpleFailover-Docs/docs/gui_opt_httpapi.md

     Read more about the URL prefix format at <http://msdn.microsoft.com/en-us/library/windows/desktop/aa364698(v=vs.85).aspx>

     - **Password**\
-    Specify a password for the HTTP API (the user name is always "admin").\
+    Specify a password for the HTTP API (the username is always "admin").\
     Leave the password field blank if you do not wish to password protect the HTTP API.

     - **Log HTTP API requests**\